ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   exported spreadsheets
   can be reused in SciSheets formulas and/or by external programs (e.g., written by Programmers).
-  Further, performance is improved by the export feaure since calculations can execute without the overheads of the spreadsheet environment.
+  Further, performance is improved by the export feature since calculations can execute without the overheads of the spreadsheet environment.
 - *Subtables.*